 These days, though, Mary Lou lives on the west side, right above the former rail line now part of the Great Allegheny Passage - in a 140-year-old house that she turned into the Bright Morning Bed & Breakfast.
-With help from The Progress Fund, she expanded from one rental room in one house to a dozen bedrooms in three houses.
+With help from The Progress Fund, she expanded from one rental room in one house to fourteen bedrooms in four houses.